-In 2019, management once again performed very well, relative to our targeted ROI.
-For the year, we achieved an overall ROI of 15.43%, more than double our threshold ROI of 6%.
+In 2020, management once again performed very well, relative to our targeted ROI.
+For the year, we achieved an overall ROI of 19.83%, more than three times our threshold ROI of 6%.
 This resulted in meaningful incentive compensation awards.
 We impose an overall cap on cash incentive compensation of two times each executive's prevailing base salary.
-As explained in more detail below, any earned bonus in excess of this limitation is paid in the form of restricted stock that does not vest until the fifth anniversary of the grant date.
-Consequently, each executive must continue working for the Company for an additional five year period to receive the balance of the incentive compensation earned for that year.
-The Committee granted no long-term incentive compensation for the year in light of these restricted stock awards.
+As explained in more detail below, any earned bonus in excess of this limitation is paid in the form of restricted stock that is subject to future service conditions.
+Consequently, each executive must continue working for the Company for an additional service period to receive the balance of the incentive compensation earned in 2020.
 As a result, our Named Executives funded the long-term compensation component of their total compensation with what they earned under our annual Performance Bonus Plan.
-For 2019, the bonus incentive dollars for all of the Company's Business Units (defined below) totaled approximately \$65,500,000.
-Of this total, 20% was paid out in the form of long-term incentive compensation through restricted stock grants that vest five years from the grant date.
+For 2020, the bonus incentive dollars for all of the Company's Business Units (defined below) totaled approximately \$98,900,000.
+Of this total, 25% was paid out in the form of long-term incentive compensation through restricted stock grants and performance units that vest three years from the grant date.